 Humans sniff each other’s butts upon meeting as well.
 This greeting comes in the form of “What do you do for a living?” and is often abbreviated to “What do you do?”
-The answer usually lets the inquisitor know how much money the other person makes, the type of life they have and if this person can be of any use to them.
+The answer usually lets the inquisitor know how much money the other person makes, the type of life they have, and if this person can be of any use to them.
 It is a common question and reasonably expected, but I think it is a rude question that needs to vamoose.
 (Side note: Did you know moose can completely close their nostrils?
-I wish I could have had that super-power to avoid the lingering delicate aromas of burnt popcorn or fish leftovers microwaved in the office break-room.)
-Back to butt-sniffing: You would never, upon meeting someone say, “So how much money do you have in your bank account?
+I wish I could have had that superpower to avoid the lingering delicate aromas of burnt popcorn or fish leftovers microwaved in the office break room.)
+Back to butt-sniffing: You would never, upon meeting someone say, “So, how much money do you have in your bank account?
 Can I increase my wealth or social status by hanging around you?
-Can you get me into that exclusive country club, my lazy kid a college scholarship, or a free haircut or tickets?
+Can you get me into that exclusive country club, my lazy kid a college scholarship, a free haircut, or tickets?
 Do I want to keep talking to you, or should I go shove some guacamole in my mouth?”

-It is a terrible question for an even bigger reason: Many people actively hate their jobs.
+It is a terrible question for a bigger reason: Many people actively hate their jobs.
 Some experience anxiety just at the thought of their career.
 They have “Sunday dread” so ominous that they cannot enjoy time off with their friends and family.
 “Sunday Funday” is the dumbest expression they have ever heard, and they secretly despise anyone who says it.
 Sunday is just pre-Monday to them.
-For many of these people, Saturday is the only buffer they have from what feels like jail.
+For many of these people, Saturday is their only buffer from what feels like jail.
 And there you are, bringing it up at that random kid’s birthday party that is burning everyone’s precious weekend hours.

 You would never say, “So tell me about that thing you hate where you spend most of your waking hours.”
 (If you worded it that way, you might make some friends.)
 I wouldn’t try that approach with physical therapists; they supposedly love their jobs.
 But give it a go at a conference of dentists, attorneys, restaurant, or customer service workers.
 They might appreciate your dark sense of humor.